 The Barnett HyperGhost 405 is one of Barnett’s accurate and powerful crossbows, and for good reasons.
 Similar to all the other bows on this list, this Barnett is pretty solid on its performance.

 It can dish out up to 138 ft of pounds of kinetic energy thanks to its 405 FPS of firing velocity.
-And blazing comes with a blazing power stroke of 16.3 inches.
+And comes with a blazing power stroke of 16.3 inches.
 Also, the draw weight is 185 pounds.
-This is a bow that requires a rope cocking tool to cock.
+This bow requires a rope cocking tool to cock.

 Also added to this package is a Premium 1.5 x 5 x 32 mm Illuminated Scope that greatly improves the accuracy of this bow.
 For safety reasons, when you cock the Barnett ghost, it goes straight into the safe mode, and then you have to put it to fire.
 Another thing is it’s ambidextrous, and anyone can use it with both hands, left or right.